BillyDM/awesome-audio-dsp/sections/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [Mixxx](https://github.com/mixxxdj/mixxx) - Popular cross-platform application for performing live DJ mixes.
 - [pxtone collab](https://github.com/yuxshao/ptcollab) - A music editor with collaborative editing features.
 - [Stargate](https://github.com/stargatedaw/stargate) - A new and lightweight DAW with a powerful routing matrix and a suite of built-in plugins.
 It also aims to run well on low-spec hardware such as Raspberry Pi's.
+- [Volt DAW](https://github.com/TheRedXD/Volt) - A modern open source DAW being written in [Rust].
+It is still in the very early stages of development at the time of this writing.

 ## Musical Notation